jasim/jsfoo-talk-learning-to-learn-reason/main.md

 We can write this core without a single defensive check; no worries about null errors; not bothered whether the objects will have the right shape.
 We know, thanks to types, that everything will be just perfect.

-You might have more questions here -- what if things could go wrong inside the Typed Core?
-That is a very justified concern.

-The answer is that they can't and they won't.
-But I won't expand on it here because when I was learning, figuring that part out was a true light-bulb moment.
-At least some of you here I hope will try this language sometime, and so I don't want to spoil that pleasure for any of you :)

 :::

 ------------------